Paliak/PaliaksNotes/docs/Authority/index.md

 Adding user: hax to group Domain Admins result: OK
 ```

 Seems to work.
-Since we're admin we can add the computer account to the Domain Admins groups.
+Since we’re admin we can add the computer account to the Domain Admins groups.
 At this point we have access to a Domain Admin account and we can do all kinds of fun things.
-One way to get a NT AUTHORITY\SYSTEM shell would be to make use of RunAs.exe from [SharpCollection](https://github.com/Flangvik/SharpCollection) but here i've decided to stick to linux based tools.
+One way to get a NT AUTHORITY\SYSTEM shell would be to make use of RunAs.exe from [SharpCollection](https://github.com/Flangvik/SharpCollection) but here i’ve decided to stick to linux based tools.

 ```bash
 $ impacket-secretsdump 'authority.htb/hax$:Pm0ZDqa5XlOkgYI7@authority.htb'